 Community hand-washing improves hygiene!

 Community hand-washing improves hygiene!
-Encouraging hand-washing in the community became an immediate focus to achieve the highest standards of hygiene possible for all the partners in the community.
+So, encouraging hand-washing in the community became an immediate focus to achieve higher standards of hygiene for all partners in the community.
 This required sharing the concept of TipTaps with as many families as possible.
-TipTaps are made by individuals to allow hand-washing using a foot pedal thus avoiding touching taps where viruses can live for some time.
+They are made by individuals to enable hand-washing without touching a tap or bar of soap.
+Using a foot pedal avoids hand contact with bacteria and viruses that can live for some time.

-A UK visit to Mukinyai was planned from 13-27th March but due to quarantine rules for incoming flights from areas affected by Covid-19 introduced on 12/13th, the visit was postponed.
+A UK visit to Mukinyai was planned from 13-27th March.
+Due to quarantine rules for incoming flights from areas affected by Covid-19 introduced on 12/13th, the visit was postponed.

 The two weeks since have changed life dramatically in the UK and Kenya.
 Thanks to technology we have been able to communicate well with each other across the 6580 miles that separates us.